tenet-ac-za/safire.ac.za-website/content/users/how.md

 SAFIRE has been [contracted](/safire/policy/participation/) by your university to negotiate with other education-related organisations ([service providers]({{< ref "/users/where.md" >}})) about the personal information that needs to be shared to confirm your rights when accessing their resources.

 When visiting a participating service, you’ll typically see SAFIRE markings.
 To gain access to these external resources, you’ll need to log in and select your [home institution]({{< ref "/users/where.md" >}}) from a drop-down list.
 You'll then be redirected to your institutional log-in page where your username and password will then be confirmed.
-Finally, you’ll be asked to consent to your information being shared with the service provider.

-You can click to see a list of all the information that will be released to the institution you’re connecting to; we operate on a principle of minimality, which means that it’s kept to the bare essentials.
+Once you're authenticated you’ll be shown a transfer notice with a summary of the information that will be shared with the service provider; we operate on a principle of minimality, which means that it’s kept to the bare essentials.
 And to put your mind further at ease --- [SAFIRE doesn’t store any of this information](/safire/policy/privacy/).

-Click agree and off you go --- disagree, and the process automatically aborts.
+Click continue and off you go --- disagree, and the process automatically aborts.
 You only have to do this once if you tick the remember box, and you can un-tick it at any stage if you want to by [clearing our cookies]({{< ref "/users/help.md#changed-your-mind-about-sending-information-to-a-service-provider" >}}).

 The diagram below illustrates the flow of information and the various actors involved.